The Centre's Associates

 General Editor of Privacy

 Law & Policy Reporter.
-He is the foundation Director of
+He was the foundation Director of

 |